DIARY - Italy to December 31

 ISTAT releases October foreign trade data (0900 GMT).

+Rome, ISTAT holds news conference to present first results “Permanent Census of Public Institutions” with President Gian Carlo Blangiardo (0930 GMT).

-Milan, Sace-Simest, unit of state lender Cassa Depositi e Prestiti, hold first round-table discussion to update “Export Report” (1030 GMT).
+Milan, Sace-Simest, unit of state lender Cassa Depositi e Prestiti, holds first round-table discussion to update “Export Report” (1030 GMT).

 Treasury announces sale of six-month BOT bills and CTZ bonds with relative amounts to be auctioned on Dec.
 23.